Poker Tutorial

 9

-The final card is dealt.
-No more cards to come — your hand is made.
-Last betting round, then the showdown if more than one player remains.
+Final card dealt — your hand is made.
+Last betting round, then showdown if multiple players remain.

 River bluffs must be credible.
-Your betting story across all streets should make sense on this board.
+Your story across all streets must make sense on this board.

 Showdown